wiluite/CSV_co_old/README.md

 ## C++20 CSV data reader

 CSV_co is a C++20 coroutine-driven, callback-providing and safe CSV data processor, reader or parser.
-Hope, the tool is to a large extent in line with standard RFC 4180, because it was conceived and has been developed to handle complicated field selection transparently.
-The following requirements seem satisfied:
+Hope, the tool is to a large extent in line with standard RFC 4180, because it was conceived and has been developed to handle complicated field selection carefully and clearly.
+The following requirements tend to be satisfied:

-- MS-DOS (and Unix) style line endings.
+- Windows and Unix style line endings.
 - Optional header line.
 - Each row (record) must contain the same number of fields.
 - A field can be enclosed in double quotes.